Beyond Wald's Equation and the Optional Sampling Theorem: Main Results and Examples

 $\square$

-This corollary is most useful when $P(T <\infty)=1$.
-It also applies to Banach space random elements provided the absolute values are replaced by the norm, or by bounded linear functionals.
-The corollary can be further extended, obtaining utmost generality, by means of the Hausdorff-Young inequality.
+This corollary is useful when $P(T<\infty)=1$.
+It also applies to Banach space random elements, provided the absolute values are replaced by the norm, or by bounded linear functionals.
+The corollary can be further extended, in utmost generality, by means of the Hausdorff--Young inequality.